briananstett/k8-presentation/1_Docker/README.md

 /dev/input/event6 - Logitech_USB_Receiver
 ```

-Finally, start a new container with the image we created and map the <TODO> board into it.
+Finally, start a new container with the image we created and map the board into it.

 ```
 $ docker run --device=/dev/sda --rm -id johnny:v1